ndiego/easy-plugin-stats/readme.txt

 There are a few ways you can help support the development of this plugin:

+1. Rate this plugin on WordPress.org, preferably if you like it :)
 1. If you spot an error or bug, please let us know in the support forums.
 The issue will be diagnosed an a new release push out as soon as possible.
 1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5BQQ26BHVMEYW).
 Time is money, and contributions from users like you really help us dedicate more hours to the continual development and support of this plugin.